AudaciousSpacePirates/preamble/readme.md

 # Audacious Space Pirates
-Deploying self-sustaining future, leaving time capsules for our future selves.
+Deploying a self-sustaining future, leaving time capsules for our future selves.
 Seeking a better way forward for the self, the pod, the tribe, the community, society, and humanity as a whole.
 Consent in everything.